 Guidance on "conversion": In general, improvements to land (including provision of utilities, improved roads, and surveyed blocks) that are likely to result in development, are considered precursors to conversion.
 Advanced cases of improvements are considered conversion.
-For example, surveying and demarcating the land in and of itself does not constitute conversion, but installation of roads to each parcel is considered conversion.
-Although it may be difficult to distinguish some management activities that are geared toward development from acceptable silvicultural prescriptions (e.g., "real estate cuts" versus "shelterwood cuts") it is the responsibility of the certificate holder to disclose the future goals for that management to the CB.
+For example, surveying and demarcating the land in and of itself does not constitute conversion, but installation of roads to each parcel is considered toward development from acceptable silvicultural prescriptions (e.g., "real estate cuts" versus "shelterwood cuts") it is the responsibility of the certificate holder to disclose the future goals for that management to the CB.